victorDeveloper0821/resume-recom-system/ReadMe.md

 - `main.py` : Entry point for the Python application.
 - `db.py` : Configures database connections.
 - `config.py` : Fetches environment variables from `.env`.
-- `.env` : Environment variables file (include this when deploying).
+- `.env.sample` : Environment variables file (include this when deploying).
 - `routes/` (module): Defines API endpoints.
 - `utils/` : Contains shared logic and helper functions.
+**P.S. rename .env.sample to .env or program may not be activated.**